quintel/documentation/docs/main/cost-methods.md

 Additional definitions:
 -   Full load hours = the typical yearly full load hours of a plant of this type, this is calculated in the scenario.
 -   Variable Operation & Maintenance Costs per Full load hour = the normal costs for operating and maintaining the plant for one full load hour, this is researched per technology, see: https://github.com/quintel/etdataset/tree/master/nodes_source_analyses

+## Changing costs in a scenario
+All the costs of ['technologies'](https://github.com/quintel/etdataset/tree/master/nodes_source_analyses) and ['datasets (or regions)'](https://github.com/quintel/etdataset/tree/master/source_analyses) are researched in advance.
+Technologies have the same starting assumptions for all regions.
+Carrier costs can be different per region.
+When making a scenario, many of these assumptions can be changed in the ['Costs'](https://pro.energytransitionmodel.com/scenario/costs/costs_heat/district-heating-infrastructure) section of the ETM.